EVERSE-ResearchSoftware/RSQKit/pages/research_software_stories/acts_research_software_story.md

 ACTS uses common tools to maintain quality and facilitate contributions:

-- Version control: Git, with repositories on GitHub/GitLab for collaborative development.
+- Version control: Git, with repositories on GitHub for collaborative development.

-- Continuous integration: Automated testing pipelines using GitHub Actions and GitLab CI.
+- Continuous integration: Automated testing pipelines using GitHub Actions

 - Documentation: Documentation written with Sphinx and published on ReadTheDocs.

 - Build system: CMake for consistent compilation across platforms.

-- Issue tracking: GitHub/GitLab issue trackers for transparent bug reports and feature requests.
+- Issue tracking: GitHub issue trackers for transparent bug reports and feature requests.

+- Forums: Github Discussions, Mattermost messaging and e-mail lists for open communication with the core development team.

-These tools streamline development, ensure reliability, and make it easier for new users to adopt ACTS.
+These tools streamline development, ensure reliability, and make it easier for new users to adopt and contribute to ACTS.

 ## FAIR & Open